Foundations-of-HPC/Foundations_of_HPC_2022/Basic/Benchmarking/STREAM/stream-on-epyc.md

 # Memory bandwith benchmarking with STREAM

-## Preliminaries: inspect ORFEO hardware
+## Preliminaries: inspect ORFEO EPYC hardware

 This tutorial will dig into RAM performances of EPYC nodes.